 - Salsify root

-Other fruits and vegetables can also be stored in root cellars, but they require different temperatures and humidity.
+Other fruits and vegetables can also be stored in root cellars but require different temperatures and humidity.
 So, if you put them in your 32°F/90% humidity root cellar, they will start to go bad quickly.

 Top Tip